Kemalism: Laicism

-State and religion (Laïcité)
+State and religion (laïcité)

 Atatürk was profoundly influenced by the triumph of laïcité in France.
 Atatürk perceived the French model as the authentic form of secularism.
 Kemalism strove to control religion and transform it into a private affair rather than an institution interfering with politics, as well as scientific and social progress.
-"Sane reason," and "the liberty of [one's] fellow man," as Atatürk once put it.
 It is more than merely creating a separation between state and religion.
 Atatürk has been described as working as if he were Leo the Isaurian, Martin Luther, the Baron d'Holbach, Ludwig Büchner, Émile Combes, and Jules Ferry rolled into one in creating Kemalist secularism.
 Kemalist secularism does not imply nor advocate agnosticism or nihilism; it means freedom of thought and independence of the institutions of the state from the dominance of religious thought and religious institutions.
 The Kemalist principle of laicism is not against moderate and apolitical religion, but against religious forces opposed to and fighting modernization and democracy.

 According to the Kemalist perception, the Turkish state is to stand at an equal distance from every religion, neither promoting nor condemning any set of religious beliefs.
 Kemalists, however, have called for not only separation of church and state but also a call for the state control of the Turkish Muslim religious establishment.
 For some Kemalists, this means that the state must be at the helm of religious affairs, and all religious activities are under the supervision of the state.
 This, in turn, drew criticism from the religious conservatives.
 Religious conservatives were vocal in rejecting this idea, saying that to have a secular state, the state can't control the activities of religious institutions.
 Despite their protest, this policy was officially adopted by the 1961 constitution.

-Kemalism must stamp out the religious element within society.
-After Turkish independence from the Western powers, all education was under the control of the state in both secular and religious schools.
+Kemalist policies aimed to stamp out the religious element within society.
+After the end of the Turkish War of Independence, all education was under the control of the state in both secular and religious schools.
 It centralized the education system, with one curriculum in both religious and secular public schools, in the hope this would eliminate or lessen the appeal of religious schools.
 The laws were meant to abolish the Sufi religious schools or orders (tarikats) and their lodges (tekkes).
 Titles like sheikh and dervish were abolished, and their activities were banned by the government.
 The day of rest was changed by the government from Friday to Sunday.
 But the restrictions on personal choice extended to both religious duty and naming.
 Turks had to adopt a surname and were not allowed to perform the hajj (pilgrimage to Mecca).